Distributed Framework Construction for Affine Formation Control: CONSTRUCTION OF AFFINE FRAMEWORKS IN 2D

-The proof of Corollary~\ref{coro:ED} directly follows a similar sketch with Theorem~\ref{theo:VertexAddition}, and is omitted here.
-With the help of Corollary~\ref{coro:ED}, we can rearrange the stress to drive the weight of $e_{jk}$ to zero, which is equivalent to removing the edge from the original framework.
-The edge deletion strategies proposed in different cases share the same fundamental idea presented in Corollary~\ref{coro:ED}, with the differences lying in the selection of neighbor vertices and the design of scaling parameter $s_{ed}$.

-\begin{rema} The edge deletion strategy using relay vertices in \textbf{Case (2) and (3)} is directly inspired by Theorem~\ref{theo:VertexAddition}.
-To ensure a positive scaling parameter, the position of relay vertex needs to be carefully selected, taking Table \ref{tab:Symbol} as a reference.
-In this paper, the relay vertex is assumed to be on standby and respond immediately.
-In a real robot system, more technical details need to be designed to guarantee the smooth operation of relay robots. \end{rema}
+\begin{rema} The edge deletion strategy using temporary vertices in \textbf{Case (2) and (3)} is directly inspired by Theorem~\ref{theo:VertexAddition}.
+To ensure a positive scaling parameter, the positions of temporary vertices need to be carefully selected, taking Table \ref{tab:Symbol_2D} as a reference.
+In this paper, the temporary vertex is assumed to be on standby and respond immediately.
+Nevertheless, in a real robot system, more technical details need to be designed to guarantee the smooth operation of temporary robots, which is beyond the scope of this paper. \end{rema}